MoD admits civilian death in IS fight

 Syria war: MoD admits civilian died in RAF strike on Islamic State

-An RAF strike on the so-called Islamic State group has caused a civilian casualty, the Ministry of Defence has admitted for the first time.
+An RAF strike on the Islamic State group has caused a civilian casualty, the Ministry of Defence has admitted for the first time.

-It says a Reaper drone fired on an IS vehicle in Syria this year, "unintentionally" killing a civilian on a motorbike when he crossed the target area at the last minute.
+It says a Reaper drone fired on an IS vehicle in eastern Syria on 26 March this year, "unintentionally" killing a civilian on a motorbike when he crossed the target area at the last minute.

 Defence Secretary Gavin Williamson said the incident was "deeply regrettable".